Floquet conformal field theories with generally deformed Hamiltonians: Operator evolution under deformed Hamiltoninan

 Here the subscript $x^1$ denotes the spatial location of the operator $O(z)$ at time $x^0=0$.
 In this interpretation, we regard the vector $\xi(z)$ as governing the uneven time flow for chiral operators at fixed location.
 Similarly, the vector $\bar{\xi}(\bar{z})$ governs the time flow for anti-chiral operators. \item It can also be understood as a shift on the spatial coordinate $x^1$ with fixed time $x^0=0$, namely

-In this interpretation, we stay in the same time slide, and regard $\xi$ as governing the non-uniform traveling ``velocity'' of the chiral operator in the spatial direction.
+In this interpretation, we stay in the same time slice, and regard $\xi$ as governing the non-uniform traveling ``velocity'' of the chiral operator in the spatial direction.
 For the anti-chiral operator with $\bar{z}=i(x^0-x^1)$, we have

 \end{enumerate}

 In this paper, we will take the second interpretation, and rename the symmetry charge $Q_\xi$ \eqref{Qdeform} as the deformed Hamiltonian $H_v$